laurakond/artly-api/README.md

 - Implement an in house messaging system in order to enable the sellers and buyers to communicate between themselves within the same platform.
   - This is likely to change the current mailto functionality.
 In it's place, however, a notification system informing the buyers that their bid has been successful will be implemented.
 This will allow seemless communication and ensure that the users are being kept up to date when there are any changes.

+**Further development of Profile model**

+- As mentioned in the features section, the next development stage will look at separating the seller-artist and seller-artwork owner functionalities, with a focus on the latter's profile development.
+  - This will allow to display different information on the front end based on who the seller is.

+**Rating system**

+- Implement the rating system, which allows the buyers to leave feedback.
+This will allow a more transparent and honest exchange based on the user's experience.

+**Most popular artworks**

+- Implement a hit view, which would allow to calculate which artworks have been viewed the most, and utilise this feature for displaying most popular/features artworks on the front-end.

 [Return to Table of Contents](#table-of-contents)